buildersacademyai/ledgerai/README.md

 4. AI analyzes and formats the response
 5. Results are visualized and cached

-## 🔐 Security

-- All API keys are securely stored in environment variables
-- Input validation using Zod schemas
-- API rate limiting and error handling
-- Secure database connections with connection pooling

 ## 🌐 Live Demo

 Visit [ledgerai.buildersacademy.ai](https://ledgerai.buildersacademy.ai) to try it out!